Chart Color Schemes

 Ipswich - Central has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Ipswich - Central's population was approximately 6,922 as of November 2025, according to AreaSearch's analysis.
-This figure represents an increase of 207 people, a 3.1% rise from the 2021 Census which reported a population of 6,715.
-The change was inferred from the estimated resident population of 6,920 in June 2024 and an additional 9 validated new addresses since the Census date.
-This results in a population density ratio of 879 persons per square kilometer, aligning with averages seen across locations assessed by AreaSearch.
-Overseas migration contributed approximately 75.8% of overall population gains during recent periods, driving primary growth for the area.
+Ipswich - Central's population is around 6,922 as of Nov 2025.
+This reflects an increase of 207 people since the 2021 Census, which reported a population of 6,715 people.
+The change is inferred from the estimated resident population of 6,920 from the ABS as of June 2024 and an additional 9 validated new addresses since the Census date.
+This level of population equates to a density ratio of 879 persons per square kilometer.
+Population growth was primarily driven by overseas migration, contributing approximately 75.8% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; hence, proportional growth weightings in line with the ABS Greater Capital Region projections are applied for each age cohort.
-Future population trends predict exceptional growth for the area, placing it in the top 10 percent of national areas.
-Based on latest population numbers, the area is expected to expand by 4,173 persons to 2041, marking a total increase of 60.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Exceptional growth is predicted over the period to 2041, with the area expected to expand by 4,173 persons, reflecting an increase of 60.3% in total over the 17 years.

 Frequently Asked Questions - Population